|Nutritional Guidelines (per serving)|

 How Strong Is a Nutty Irishman?

-The strength of your Nutty Irishman is going to depend on how you choose to make it.
+The strength of your Nutty Irishman depends on how you choose to make it.
 For instance, the layered shot has no dilution, so it's pretty strong at 20 percent ABV (40 proof).
 Adding cream and diluting it with ice for a lowball drops that down to 11 percent ABV (22 proof) while adding a shot of vodka or whiskey to that is equivalent to the layered shot.
 Then again, the hot coffee version will be somewhere around 18 percent ABV (36 proof).